matuteiglesias/journal/content/Dev/2025-03-13_Enhanced_Hugo_with_Search_and_TOC_Features.md

 - Improved website navigation with floating and sidebar TOCs, maintaining compatibility with existing layouts.

 ### Pending Tasks
-- Review the search functionality for performance optimization.
+- Review the search functionality for performance [[optimization]].
 - Further refine the TOC design for better user experience.